 Phoenix in Flux: Household Instability, Residential Mobility, and Neighborhood Change

 Gober, P., McHugh, KE., & Reid, N. (1991).
 Phoenix in Flux: Household Instability, Residential Mobility, and Neighborhood Change.
-Annals of the Association of American Geographers, 81(1), 80-88.
+Annals of the American Association of Geographers, 81(1), 80-88.